Skip to content ↓

 • Fundraising activities always have a high profile within the school.
 Sixth Form students were recently involved with a “mayonnaise project” where students and teachers bought a jar of mayonnaise and then returned the jars full of loose change, this was a project set up in conjunction with the local Rotary club in support of their “End Polio Now” worldwide campaign.
 Regularly students throughout the school have been involved in raising money for Comic Relief including: cake sales, car washes, sponsored sporting events, Harlem Shake to name but a few.

-• Assemblies have raised topics such as: eSafety, anti-bullying led by the Senior Student Leaders in the Sixth Form, and other areas such as gender equality, race, diversity and cyber bullying..
+• Assemblies have raised topics such as: eSafety, anti-bullying led by the Senior Student Leaders in the Sixth Form, and other areas such as gender equality, harmful sexual behaviours, race, diversity and cyber bullying..

 Social:

 • In Year 9 History, students study the topic of Nazi rule during WWII.
-Students work collaboratively with one another!
+Students work collaboratively with one another to explore the issues raised.

 • There is a willingness to participate in a variety of social settings.
-In Year 7 English, classes have the opportunity to learn in a variety of settings.
+In Year 7 English for example, classes have the opportunity to learn in a variety of settings.
 Expectations for learning are carefully transferred from classroom, to ICT suite, to the Learning Resource Centre.

 • A willingness also to participate in lessons in different ways.
-In a recent pupil feedback session, many explained how random name generators and hands down questioning, used in a variety of lessons, encourages all students to put forward ideas and helps everyone to participate
+In a recent pupil feedback session, many explained how random name generators and hands down questioning, as seen in our Learning Journey, encourages all students to put forward ideas and helps everyone to participate.

 • Speed dating in Maths lessons allows students to talk and work with those they may not normally share ideas with